yell0wsuit/chrome-dino-enhanced/README.md

 ## Features / Changes
 - Updated the code from the (kinda) latest Chrome version.
    - Restored 5 Olympic sport game modes.
    (After the birthday event, the Chromium team has decided to [obfuscate new sprites before launch](https://github.com/chromium/chromium/tree/main/components/error_page/common/alt_game_images/README.md).
 This means if you miss out the event, you won't be able to play the new mode.
+You can check the [commit history](https://github.com/chromium/chromium/commits/main/components/neterror/resources) for the Dino game to see if they add anything new.
 - Disable "Start slower" toggle as it doesn't work (apparently).
 - Preserve highscore.
 Use ``localStorage`` to save and retrieve high score.
    - The original code uses native code from Chrome to retrieve and store score.